1-Lipschitz Network Initialization for Certifiably Robust Classification Applications: A Decay Problem

 \subsection{Variance Bounding}

-Similarly to the derivation for the Gaussian distribution system, it could be noticed that the scaling factor $\sigma$ was not present in the output variance of the distribution, again implying that the initial variance of the weight does not affect the output variance.
+Similarly to the derivation for the Gaussian distribution, it can be seen that the scaling factor $\sigma$ was absent from the distribution's output variance, again implying that the initial variance of the weight does not affect the output variance.
 In contrast, only the matrix size $n_l$ and $d_l$ and the shape parameter $\alpha$ affect the output resultant distribution.
-Given the variance estimate in \ref{eqn:varianceEstimation}, it was possible to recover a variety of variance estimates based on different distribution initializations; for the Normal distribution ($\beta = 2$), the Laplace distribution ($\beta = 1$) and the uniform distribution ($\beta = \infty$):
+Given the variance estimate in \ref{eqn:varianceEstimation}, it was possible to recover a variety of variance estimates based on different distribution initializations; for the Normal distribution ($\beta = 2$), the Laplace distribution ($\beta = 1$), and the uniform distribution ($\beta = \infty$):

 Given the previous results, when looking at the multilayer layer initialization formulation, it resulted in the following variance upper bound by substituting the multilayer output variance factor: